MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Annihilator Totem**

 : Kills the afflicted player shortly after application.
 Continously inflicted on all players when an Annihilator Totem is charged.
+Can be cleansed if the Totem who inflicted it deactivates before the debuff resolves.

 ### Interactables
 **Pedestals**